 I was in the grocery store the other day and they had on display this big beautiful bag of colored peppers.
 How could I not stuff them?
-I remember as a child, I loathed stuffed peppers…so very glad my tastes have changed since then.
+I remember as a child, I loathed stuffed bell peppers…so very glad my tastes have changed since then.
 I opted to stuff with hot sausage.
 By all means, you can substitute with ground beef or even pork.
 I always buy the hot sausage in the casing, then just remove.
 I think it has so much more flavor than bulk.
 This recipe is very similar to my cubanelle peppers.
 Click here for recipe!
 I also used my own homemade tomato sauce.
 You can use your own, or your favorite jarred sauce.
 This recipe makes eight generously stuff peppers.

-In the wake of all that is happening with the virus, I made a few extra to share with my elderly neighbor and an elderly couple who are trying to stay in to avoid exposure.
+In the wake of all that is happening with the virus, I made a few extra stuffed bell peppers to share with my elderly neighbor and an elderly couple who are trying to stay in to avoid exposure.
 You can cut the recipe in half if you wish, or just freeze the leftovers (if there are any…haha).
 Speaking of the virus…I created a Facebook group yesterday called Virtual Chopped.
 Click here to join.
 I wanted a place where all of us can share ideas of how we can use our pantry staples to create meals.
 I also think it’s necessary to be able to give others ideas of what items they should keep in their pantries.
 I am very concerned about those who cannot afford to spend money on stockpiling groceries, or those who need help in the kitchen during this time.
 Well…my hope is, is that this practice of cooking more at home, will continue once we all get back to living a “normal” existence.

 I did not precook my peppers before I stuffed them.
 I actually like to maintain the integrity of the peppers and that little bit of crunch.
 Don’t get me wrong, they did cook, but still had that little bite.
 You can place them in the oven at 350 degrees prior to stuffing for about 10 to 15 minutes, if you wish.
 You could also wrap them in a wet paper towel and place in the microwave for a minute or so.
 Not my jam, but feel free to do so.